-Some of our products (i.e. breathable shirts, umbrellas or kids’ hoodies) can only be personalized with flex or flock prints.
-These print methods require a vector file format such as SVG, AI, EPS or CDR.
-If you’ve chosen to personalize such a product, you’ll receive an error message when trying to upload files such as JPG, PNG or GIF.
+Some of our products (i.e. breathable shirts or umbrellas) can only be customized with flex or flock prints.
+These print methods require a vector file format such as SVG, AI, or CDR.
+If you’ve chosen such a product, you’ll receive an error message when trying to upload files such as JPG, PNG or GIF.

 - Change product color to white.
-White products can be personalized with digital transfer, a print method for all formats.
+White products can be customized with digital transfer, a print method for all formats.